originphp/framework/README.md

 ## Features

-- ORM database with support for MySQL and PostgreSQL.
+- ORM database with support for MySQL, Postgres & SQLite.
 - Caching that supports APCu, Redis, Memcache and File based cache.
 - Web Applications using MVC pattern
 - Console Applications and Commands